 Expired Numbers are the other reason why you hear the number you have dialed is allocated.
 This usually happens when you try to get into contact with old friends or families whom you haven’t contacted in a long time.

-This is because people usually change numbers and leave the old number unused, which eventually gets expired.
+This is because people usually change numbers and leave the old number unused, which eventually expires.

 The number doesn’t Exist